Meridian AD (XBLB:MRDN-R-A) Sloan Ratio %: 0.00% (As of Dec. 2014)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-Meridian AD (XBLB:MRDN-R-A) Business Description
+Meridian AD Business Description

-Veselina Maslese 21/II, Banja Luka, BIH, 78000
+Address Branka Perduva bb, Banja Luka, BIH, 78000

-Meridian AD operates in integrated shipping and logistics industry in Bosnia and Herzegovina.
+Meridian AD operates in the integrated shipping and logistics industry in Bosnia and Herzegovina.
 The services offered by the company include organization of transport, collective transport, customs brokerage, storage of goods, and consulting.